Clichy-sous-Bois: Crime and civil unrest

-Clichy-sous-Bois has a high unemployment rate compared to the rest of the country, about 20%, and 40% for the people under 25 years old (source : INSEE).
+Clichy-sous-Bois has a high unemployment rate (about 20%) compared to the rest of the country and 40% for people under 25 years old.

-The suburban riots of October 2005 originated in Clichy-sous-Bois after the death of two young boys who had been escaping a police control.
-Then the riots spread to other communes of the department, and then to virtually every major urban area in France.
+The suburban riots of October 2005 originated in Clichy-sous-Bois after the accidental deaths of two local Muslim youths who had been escaping a police control.
+The riots spread to other communes of the department and then to virtually every major urban area in France.